*this post contains affiliate links, thanks for supporting my site!*

 Instructions to Order Personalized Poster:

 MASA?!
 I mean how cool is that?
-If you are interested I can personalized a similar poster for your birthday boy or girl for $10.
+If you are interested I can personalize a similar poster for your birthday boy or girl for $10.
 You will receive a 16X20 digital file that you can have printed where you would like.
 If interested just send me an email email@example.com.
-I also now offer the Space Party Pack for $25 which includes digital files of: personalized invitation, party favors, poster & jet pack stickers.
-Email if interested.
+There’s also a generic version available as part of the Space Party Digital Bundle.

 - Paper Lanterns